chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 - The victims were afraid of being seen as a "troublemaker" or afraid of getting into a popularity war with the missing stair, so downplayed their fear or silently left

-It's easy to say "take accountability" but commonly it was up to an organizer who may not be as motivated as others to define *what* that accountability looked like *for* the victim and confront the missing stair.
-So they would ignore the issue, or put the work of reconciliation back on the victim with no clear resolution.
+It's easy to say "take accountability" but commonly it was solely up to the organizer who may not be as motivated as others to define *what* that accountability looked like *for* the victim and confront the missing stair.
+So they would ignore the issue, hoping for it to go away, downplay it as "not a pressing priority" or put the work of reconciliation back on the victim.

 The overall result of this is that the community is less friendly and welcoming; newcomers either become targets or worry about being targets.
 Anyone who has a history of past trauma is on edge in the group and eventually leaves; *and once the people who warn leave the community, there is no protection for new members.* In general, it becomes a place for sowing mistrust, not healing and creativity.

 I saw too much of myself in this overworked and tired organizer.
-I feared that one day, if I continued on that path, I'd cultivate a group with a missing stair, too.
+I feared that one day, if I continued on that path, I'd cultivate a group with missing stairs, too.

 The other extreme of this is vibes-based moderation.